Anglican Parish of St Paul's Waiwhetu

 The upgrade will focus on replacing the whole of the existing church ceiling with a plywood diaphragm to bring the roof bracing to above 100% NBS.
 The roof trusses will also be re-cladded with plywood and there will be minor work on fire safety and accessibility, including installation of emergency lighting.

-our engineers New Zealand Consulting Engineers Limited, is to be reviewed by a peer reviewing engineer on their behalf.
+On 7 June HCC told us that our structural strengthening documentation, prepared by our engineers New Zealand Consulting Engineers Limited, was to be reviewed by a peer reviewing engineer on their behalf.
 On 27 June Council requested further information but NZCEL needed a time extension due to high work loads and sickness, which HCC granted.
 Following a meeting between NZCEL, HCC and their peer reviewer on 27 August, NZCEL must provide additional calculations and information, which they completed and sent to HCC in the first week of December.
-We now confidently await HCC's response.
+HCC's consultant responded to this extra work with a further series of questions just before Christmas, to which NZCEL responded with further calculations, justifications and explanations on 31 January 2020.We now confidently wait yet again for HCC's response.

 The Seismic Review Committee Report to our Annual General Meeting, 31 March 2019 is HERE